Orthopedic Surgeon in Leesburg, Lansdowne, and Stone Springs VA

 There are many common orthopedic surgeries, as the range of surgeries orthopedic surgeons perform is extensive.
-Some of the most common orthopedic surgeries are knee and hip replacements, ACL repairs, spinal disc herniations, rotator cuff repairs.
-Age, activity level and lifestyle have an impact on the likelihood of musculoskeletal injuries and as a result, commonalities can be found in the type of orthopedic surgeries performed on patients based on these factors.
+Some of the most common orthopedic surgeries are knee and hip replacements, ACL repairs, spinal disc herniations, and rotator cuff repairs.
+Age, activity level, and lifestyle have an impact on the likelihood of musculoskeletal injuries and as a result, commonalities can be found in the type of orthopedic surgeries performed on patients based on these factors.
 Kids and young adults would commonly need treatment for broken bones and other repairs suffered as a result of a fall or hit while playing or during sports.
 Older adults, such as seniors, would be more likely to need hip or knee replacements due to arthritis or deterioration of the joint with age.

 Call us or schedule an appointment online today!
 We serve patients from Leesburg VA, Lansdowne VA, Stone Springs VA, Dulles, VA, Ashburn VA, Sterling VA, Aldie VA, South Riding VA, Herndon VA, Winchester VA, Reston VA, and Chantilly VA.